-Task Group: None
+Task Group: None assigned.

-January 2023 Meeting Action: The proposed interpretation request was presented.
-A motion was made and seconded to accept the revised proposed question and reply.
-After discussion a vote was taken.
-The motion passed with 14 affirmative votes and 2 abstentions (Cox, Donalson).
+July 2023 Meeting Action: The proposed interpretation request was presented.
+A motion was made to accept the interpretation.
+The motion was seconded and a vote was taken.
+The motion was unanimously approved.
+The proposal will go to Subcommittee.